 Materials: 100% polyester

-What we like: A lightweight and breathable top for mild conditions and intense activity.
+What we like: Great versatility for mild weather and intense activity.

-The Smartwool Intraknit Thermal above is our top pick for high-output use in cool to cold conditions, but for shoulder-season and even summertime use, we turn to Outdoor Research’s thinner Echo Hoodie.
-For reference, the popular Echo collection features free-flowing polyester in a number of different styles including a tank, short-sleeve shirt, and crew and quarter-zip tops (among others).
-The Hoodie listed here stands apart for its versatility: Wear it as a breathable baselayer on a high-output spring ski tour, as a winter running shirt, or as a sun hoody for bluebird days on the rock.
-And compared to other offerings, the hood is a really nice addition that extends the Echo’s warmth, coverage, and sun protection above the neck.
+It’s hard to beat Smartwool’s Intraknit Thermal above for high-output activities in cool to cold weather, but we turn to Outdoor Research’s thinner Echo Hoodie for shoulder-season and even summertime use.
+The popular collection features free-flowing polyester in several different styles including a tank, short-sleeve shirt, and crew and quarter-zip tops (among others), with the Hoodie being a staff favorite.
+In our opinion, the biggest draw is versatility: Wear the Echo as a breathable baselayer on a high-output spring ski tour, as a winter running shirt, or as a sun hoody for bluebird days on the rock.
+We also really like the hood, which extends the Echo’s warmth, coverage, and sun protection above the neck.

-The Echo is an incredibly breathable baselayer and wicks moisture far better than merino, but it does have a few shortcomings.
-Specifically, the fabric is prone to pilling and snagging, and it lacks the soft next-to-skin feel of merino offerings like the Ridge Merino Aspect above and Smartwool Classic All-Season below.
-And despite Outdoor Research’s use of ActiveFresh Odor Control, the Echo is also known to hold on to stink.
-Finally, in terms of sun protection, it has a lower UPF rating than most sun shirts (15 to 20, depending on color).
-But minor gripes aside, the Echo manages moisture better than most offerings here, making it one of our favorite baselayers for mild conditions or high-output activity in any season.
-If you’re hard on your gear and wary of spending $75 on a product that may only last a season or two, it might be worth considering a synthetic option like Patagonia’s Long-Sleeved Capilene Cool Daily ($49), which is a thinner variation of their Capilene Midweight above.
+The Echo is highly breathable and wicks moisture significantly better than merino alternatives, but it’s not without fault.
+First and foremost, we’ve found the fabric prone to pills and snags, and it lacks the soft next-to-skin feel of merino offerings like the Ridge Merino Aspect and Smartwool Classic All-Season above.
+Additionally, while we appreciate that OR incorporated their ActiveFresh Odor Control, the Echo is known to hold onto stink.
+Finally, the Echo has a lower UPF rating than most sun shirts (15 to 20 depending on colorway).
+These complaints aside, the Echo manages moisture better than most, making it one of our favorite baselayers for mild conditions or high-output use in any season.
+If you’re hard on your gear and wary of spending $75 on a product that may only last a season or two, it might be worth considering a synthetic option like Patagonia’s Long-Sleeved Capilene Cool Daily ($55), which is a thinner variation of their Capilene Midweight above.

 See the Outdoor Research Echo Hoodie